 You always want to make sure you have adequate life insurance.
 I personally think Term Life Insurance is far better than Whole Life Insurance; it’s so much cheaper, provides far more coverage, and is more suitable 9 out of 10 times.

 I would encourage you to not take a gamble on your future, and start exploring life insurance, if you haven’t already.
 As always, please feel free to call or schedule a meeting if you would like to further discuss how this may fit into your overall financial plan.
-I’m also always looking for suggestions for future cruises, and welcome those as well!
+I’m also always looking for suggestions for future cruises (well maybe not so much anymore!), and welcome those as well!